tinymce/beehive-flow/README.md

 # beehive-flow

-This project is a CLI tool that implements the Beehive Flow branch process.
-This readme is the canonical definition of the process.
+Beehive Flow is a git branching process and a supporting CLI tool.
+It is designed for packaged software and libraries, particularly those with many past versions requiring active support.
+Beehive Flow is prescriptive about what the project's version numbers are and how they change through the branching process.
+CI is explicitly considered in the process, with a set of commands to be run at different stages of the build.

+Beehive Flow is designed to support publishing prerelease versions of each build of each branch.
+It does this by timestamping version numbers at the start of a build.

 Beehive Flow is similar to [GitLab flow with release versions](https://docs.gitlab.com/ee/topics/gitlab_flow.html#release-branches-with-gitlab-flow), and is compatible with Semantic Versioning.
 It also takes inspiration from [git-flow](https://nvie.com/posts/a-successful-git-branching-model/).
-Like git-flow, it is designed for packaged software and libraries, particularly those with many past versions requiring active support.

-Beehive Flow goes further than just a branch strategy and tooling.
-It specifies how to manage versions in key project files (e.g. package.json), and has a recommended usage in CI.
-In the below description, an NPM/Yarn package.json project is assumed, and the tooling is built for this.
-However, the branch concepts can be applied more broadly.
+This readme is the canonical definition of the branching process.
+This git repo implements the branch process for NPM projects.
+Support for monorepos using yarn workspaces is planned.

-Key concepts:
+## Key concepts

 - All new work happens in `feature/*` branches which are merged to the `main` branch.
 - The `main` branch is branched to `release/x.y` branches to produce release candidates and releases.